squid-cache/squid-cache.github.io/Features/ConfigIncludes.rst

 ##master-page:CategoryTemplate
 #format wiki
 #language en
+#faqlisted yes

 = Config Includes =

  * '''Version''': 3.0, 2.7

+ * '''Status''': complete.

  * '''Developer''': AdrianChadd (2.7), AmosJeffries (3.0)

 = Details =

-Other popular software, most notably apache, have long had the capability of breaking their large or complex configurations into smaller more managable files which are included into the main configuration.
+Other popular software, most notably apache, have long had the capability of breaking their large or complex configurations into smaller more manageable files which are included into the main configuration.

 This feature adds similar properties to the squid.conf file.